 Molecular methods

 Molecular methods, particularly PCR-based techniques, have emerged as powerful tools for the detection of Alternaria species in various crops, including sesamum.
 These methods offer rapid, sensitive, and specific detection compared to traditional culture-based approaches.
 For sesame specifically, a study conducted in Pakistan utilized ITS sequencing and the Alternaria major allergen gene (Alt a 1) to identify Alternaria alternata as a major cause of leaf blight disease in sesame crops (Nayyar et al., 2017).
-The Alt a 1 sequences showed >99% homology with A. alternata, providing a reliable molecular marker for detection.
+The Alt a one sequences showed >99% homology with A. alternata, providing a reliable molecular marker for detection.
 A study reported the development of a PCR assay using primers designed to target the noxB gene, which successfully detected Alternaria species in nine different crop plants (Chakdar et al., 2019).
 In another study, a PCR method targeting the ITS regions of the rRNA gene was developed for rapid identification of Alternaria spp.
 Another research utilized primers targeting the internal transcribed spacer (ITS) regions of the 5.8S rRNA gene for Alternaria detection in tomato products (Zur et al., 1999).
-While these studies did not specifically mention sesamum, the principles could potentially be applied to detect Alternaria in sesamum crops as well.
+While these studies did not specifically mention sesame, the principles could potentially be applied to detect Alternaria in sesamum crops as well.
 Interestingly, some studies have explored more advanced molecular techniques for Alternaria detection.
 For example, a loop-mediated isothermal amplification (LAMP) assay targeting the cytochrome b gene was developed for rapid and sensitive detection of Alternaria species (Yang et al., 2019).
 Real-time PCR methods have also been established, offering quantitative estimation of seed infection (Guillemette et al., 2004 Interestingly, while molecular methods offer advantages in speed and sensitivity, some studies have explored alternative approaches.
 For instance, research on Mikania scandens plant extract as a potential biocontrol agent against Alternaria leaf spot in sesame demonstrated that biochemical changes in treated plants could be used as indicators of pathogen presence and plant defense response (Lubaina & Murugan, 2013).
 Molecular methods, particularly PCR-based assays, offer rapid detection of plant samples.
 The development of rapid, sensitive, and specific molecular diagnostic tools has largely superseded serological methods for Alternaria detection in most applications (Chakdar et al., 2019; Leiminger et al., 2014; Nagrale et al., 2016; Özer & Bayraktar, 2019; Pavón et al., 2011; Zur et al., 2002).

+Are serological and molecular techniques better than physical and culture methods?
+It would be better to mention their merits and demerits?

 Conclusion